hideyuki001/translation-os/api/endpoints.md

 # **Endpoint Overview**

+Note: These endpoints define the Translation OS API *specification*.
+A running server implementation is not required to understand, evaluate, or use the OS design.

 Translation OS exposes **five core REST endpoints**, corresponding to Phases 1–5 of the pipeline:

 | Phase | Function | Endpoint |